betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingOriginalArticle.md

 ### Deck Attributes

 **Mandatory deck attributes (such as Deck title, Contributor name, Deck Publication date, BSSw Categories, BSSw Topics)** are part of deck for all BSSw.io content.
 Please see [common layout section](CommonLayout.md) of the guide for the mandatory deck attributes.
-There are no **original content specific** deck attributes.
+There are no special deck attributes for this content type.

 ## MAIN BODY
 The structure of the main body has two parts: (1) Content of the Article; and (2) Author bios.